barzto/startbootstrap-coming-soon/README.md

 # [Start Bootstrap - Coming Soon](https://startbootstrap.com/template-overviews/coming-soon/)

+This is fork of the template prepared to demonstrate integration of [Colouro](https://colouroapp.com).

 [Coming Soon](https://startbootstrap.com/template-overviews/coming-soon/) is a simple coming soon theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a background video with a mobile background image fallback.

 ## Preview